apache/bahir/sql-streaming-mqtt/README.md

     query.awaitTermination()

 Please see `MQTTStreamWordCount.scala` for full example.
+Review `MQTTSinkWordCount.scala`, if interested in publishing data to MQTT broker.

 ### Java API